Muscimol: Use and effects

-Toxicity and overdose
+Overdose and toxicity

+The German Federal Institute for Risk Assessment warns that muscimol and products containing it pose serious health risks, especially to children.

 The toxicity and safety profile of muscimol has been studied in various contexts, both experimental and clinical.
-The median lethal dose (LD_{50}) in mice is 3.8 mg/kg s.c, 2.5 mg/kg i.p.
-The LD_{50} in rats is 4.5 mg/kg i.v, 45 mg/kg orally.
-A study on non-human primates indicated that muscimol, when administered in escalating doses, caused reversible hyperkinesia and dyskinesias at higher doses (up to 88.8 mM), but no long-term toxicity was observed on histological examination.
+It is described as being a relatively toxic compound in animals.
+The median lethal dose (LD_{50}) in mice is 5.6 to 7 mg/kg intravenously, 3.8 mg/kg subcutaneously, 2.5 to 12 mg/kg intraperitoneally, and 22 mg orally.
+The LD_{50} in rats is 4.5 mg/kg intravenously and 45 mg/kg orally.
+Muscimol shows considerably greater lethal potency or toxicity than gaboxadol.

+A study on non-human primates indicated that muscimol, when administered in escalating doses, caused reversible hyperkinesia and dyskinesias at higher doses, but no long-term toxicity was observed on histological examination.
 Muscimol has shown potential as an anticonvulsant, blocking seizures induced by various agents in animal models without causing significant toxicity at therapeutic doses.
 Muscimol exhibits dose-dependent effects with higher doses leading to significant, but reversible, central nervous system symptoms.

-The dose of muscimol that is thought to be potentially fatal in humans is 90 mg, which is 15 times its threshold active dose of 6 mg.
+The dose of muscimol that is thought to be potentially fatal in humans has been reported to be approximately 90 mg, which is 15 times the reported threshold hallucinogenic dose of 6 mg.
+According to the North American Mycological Association (NAMA) however, "[i]n humans, no reliably documented cases of death from toxins in these mushrooms [mushrooms that contain isoxazole derivatives] in the past 100 years, though there is one case where a camper froze to death while in the comatose state".

 Interactions

 The actions and effects of muscimol may be potentiated by benzodiazepines such as diazepam.
+Diazepam has been found to strongly potentiate the central depressant effects of muscimol in rodents.
+Conversely, the barbiturate phenobarbital did not potentiate the effects of muscimol in rodents.
+Neurosteroids like allopregnanolone and pregnanolone may potentiate the effects of muscimol.